 Required Courses: The college requires applicants to earn a grade of "C" or better in each of the following required subjects:

-General Chemistry (I & II) including laboratories - 8 sh.
+General Inorganic Chemistry (I & II) including lab - 8 semester hours

-General Biology OR Zoology including laboratory - 4 sh.
+General Biology (or Zoology) including lab - 4 semester hours

 NOTE: Graduates of foreign institutions where English is not the primary language of instruction must present transcripts showing at least 18 semester hours of study from a regionally accredited college or university in the United States.
 Of these 18 semester hours or equivalent quarter hours; 3 semester hours must be in English Composition, 3 semester hours must be in English Literature, and 3 semester hours must be in Public Speaking (courses do not include ESOL).
 The remaining nine semester hours can be any course of the applicant's choosing excluding physical education.